HTU-Jordan/weather-station-dashboard/README.md

 # Weather Station Dashboard

+### Contributers to this Project
+Radi Al-Rashed, Yanal Kashou and the IT Department.

 ## Overview
 We have a weather station atop the main building at HTU.
 We decided to take the data feed and create a simple real-time / pseudo real-time dashboard that represents the data in an intuitive way and gives insight into our weather conditions.